 Interested in other accreditation options?

 Click hereto learn more about how Wellsource products help organizations prove to accrediting bodies that their programs can measure health risks, segment and stratify populations, target interventions, and provide health education and self-management tools.
 Explore health plan accreditation with Wellsource.

 NCQA certification is a testament to a company’s commitment to participant experience and scientific validity.
-The certification process requires a substantial amount of time and resources, such as usability testing, documentation, and product review and enhancement.
-Companies that don’t want to go through the rigorous process themselves—such as wellness service providers, employers, and government agencies—use NCQA-certified HRAs and self-management tools because they know they provide quality data and a quality experience for the individuals who take them.
+The certification process requires a substantial amount of time and resources — including usability testing, documentation, and product review and enhancement.
+Companies use NCQA-certified HRAs and self-management tools because they know they provide quality data and a quality experience for the individuals who take them.

 Wellsource: NCQA Certified, Committed to Quality and Excellence